 Many traditionalists, accustomed to fishing the Au Sable’s main branch and taking home supper, flatly rejected this policy and sought legal action to reverse the policy.
 The effort was organized and serious and was met with disfavor by many who supported the practice of Catch and Release and applauded the DNR’s new policy for the Holy Water.
 Supporters of the new policy were spearheaded by Rusty Gates, a fishing lodge and tackle shop owner, whose business abuts the banks of the Au Sable’s main branch ten miles east of Grayling.

 Rusty’s efforts to organize fishermen to oppose the efforts of the anti-Catch-and-Release faction were quite successful during the summer months of 1986.
 In September of that year, Rusty, along with a group of five other sympathizers, met and decided to found a group of fly fishers and conservationists that would promote and support the long term well-being of the Au Sable River watershed.

 This decision materialized into a charter meeting of twenty members of the Anglers of the Au Sable on January 18, 1987, in Farmington Hills, Michigan.
 Interim officers and an interim board of directors were appointed.
-Rusty Gates, instrumental in beginning the organization, was elected president and still serves in that capacity today.
+Rusty Gates, instrumental in beginning the organization, was elected president and served as such until he passed away in 2009.
 The organization soon after was incorporated and was granted non-profit status.
 After the initial membership recruitment drive from February to June of 1987, almost 800 people, from twenty one states and four countries, were members in good standing.